Logarithmic finite-size scaling of the self-avoiding walk at four dimensions

 where the parameters $t$, $h$ represent the thermal and magnetic scaling fields, and $\yt, \yh$ are the corresponding renormalization group exponents with $\yt = 1/\nu$ , $\yh = d - \beta/\nu$.
+Here $\beta$ and $\nu$ are the critical exponents for order parameter and correlation length, respectively.
 Below upper critical dimensions $\dc$, FSS has been widely accepted, and proved to be a powerful tool to extract critical points and exponents from finite-size systems.